for Veterans and the Public

 Bupropion is an anti-depressant that also helps people stop smoking when it is taken at higher doses.
 We do not know exactly how bupropion reduces nicotine cravings, but we do know that it works on many chemicals in the brain.
 You begin taking bupropion 1 week before you want to quit smoking and continue taking it for at least 12 weeks.
 Some people take it for up to 6 months to make sure they do not begin smoking again.
 Possible side effects of bupropion include headache, insomnia, dizziness, rapid heartbeat, weight loss, and nausea.
 Some antiretroviral therapies (HIV medicines) may lower the levels of bupropion in the body.
-Check with your doctor or pharmacist to see if your medications interact with bupropion.
-If they interact, that does not mean you can't use bupropion; it may just mean that you will need close monitoring, extra support, or combination therapy with nicotine replacement to reach your goal of quitting.
+Check with your provider to see if your medications interact with bupropion.
+If they interact, you may still be able to use bupropion; it may just mean that you will need close monitoring, extra support, or combination therapy with nicotine replacement to reach your goal of quitting.

 Varenicline is another prescription medicine used to help people quit smoking.
 It reduces cravings and lessens the good feelings people get from smoking.
 You begin taking varenicline at least 1 week before you want to quit smoking and continue taking it for at least 12 weeks, maybe longer if you're worried about relapse.
 It does not interact with HIV medicines.
 However, people who have depression or heart disease should use varenicline very carefully.
-Some people have experienced changes in mood such as feeling agitated, hostile, or depressed; in rare cases, people have experienced psychosis or the desire to commit suicide.
-A recent study found that patients who used varenicline were slightly more likely to have heart attacks or strokes, although these heart attacks and strokes did not occur very often.
+Some people have experienced changes in mood such as feeling agitated, hostile, or depressed; in rare cases, people have experienced psychosis or suicidal thoughts.
+A study found that patients who used varenicline were slightly more likely to have heart attacks or strokes, although these heart attacks and strokes did not occur very often.

-These severe side effects are rare, but it is important to talk with your doctor about which medicine might be best for you.
+These severe side effects are rare, but it is important to talk with your provider about which medicine might be best for you.

 These medicines can be used with nicotine replacement therapies.